Automattic/wp-calypso/packages/packaged-tour/README.md

 - A number of `steps`, made up of:
   - some arbitrary metadata
-  - a set of optional reference elements (selectors) for rendering a step near
+  - a set of optional reference elements selectors for rendering a step near
 - Two renderers (used as render props internally):
   - a step renderer (React component/function passed a set of properties)
-  - a minimized view renderer (in case we also want to render a minimized view instead of closing)
+  - a minimized view renderer (for rendering a minimized view instead of closing)
 - A close handler
-- Some optional props
+- Some optional properties

 See [types.ts](./src/types.ts) for the full definition of the various entities.